 1.7 million children die due to pneumonia and diarrhea annually worldwide, including Fiji.

-The statistics was shared by the Ministry of Health’s Head of Health Protection Doctor Alisha Sahu-Khan at the Global Handwashing Day in Suva today.
+The statistics were shared by the Ministry of Health’s Head of Health Protection Doctor Alisha Sahu-Khan at the Global Handwashing Day in Suva today.

 She says the prevalence of infectious diseases were largely attributed to lack of hygiene, which increases the vulnerability of children to diarrhea and pneumonia.